epourhadi/Project_getting-data-and-cleaning/CodeBook.md

 	- Replaced (supposedly incorrect as per source's `features_info.txt` file) `BodyBody` with `Body`.
 1. From the data set in step 4, the final data set was created with the average of each variable for each activity and each subject.

-The collection of the source data and the transformations listed
+The collection of the source data and the transformations listed above were implemented by the `run_analysis.R` R script (see `README.md` file for usage instructions).